 2. Discretionary Relief scheme

-The government announced the establishment of a £300 million discretionary fund over four years from 2017/18 to support those businesses that face the steepest increase in their business rates bills as a result of the revaluation that came into effect from 1st April 2017.
+The government announced the establishment of a £300 million discretionary fund over four years from 2017/18.
+This fund supports those businesses that face the steepest increase in their business rates bills as a result of the revaluation that came into effect from 1 April 2017.

-Councils are expected to use their share of the £300 million funding to develop their own discretionary relief scheme to deliver targeted support to the most hard pressed businesses.
+We are expected to use our share of the funding to develop our own discretionary relief scheme to deliver targeted support to the most hard pressed businesses.

 Our share of the fund is:

 • 2017/18 - £336,870

 • 2019/20 - £67,000

 - the rateable value of the property for which relief is being claimed is £200,000 or less; and